 How are you going to achieve that in real-time?

-Now that you’ve got the theory figured out, it’s time to deal with the practical side of things – how are you going to achieve real-time marketing on Twitter?
+Now that you’ve got the theory figured out, it’s time to deal with the practical side of things – how are you going to achieve real-time employer brand marketing on Twitter?

 - Adequate tools to listen: whether it’s free or paid, make sure your tool meets your requirements.
-Ideally go for something that has publishing integrated, so you can monitor AND respond in real-time .
-There are several tools out there, and I’m a strong advocate of quite a few of them, but I’ll be the first one to tell you that (A) free tools can do the job, but what you don’t pay with a tool you may pay with accuracy, strength or sometimes reliability, and (B) a tool doesn’t make your marketing perfect, but it can definitely help you make it better;
+Ideally, go for something that has publishing integrated, so you can monitor AND respond in real-time.
+There are several tools out there, and I’m a strong advocate of quite a few of them, but I’ll be the first one to tell you that (A) free tools can do the job, but what you don’t pay with a tool you may pay with accuracy, strength or sometimes reliability, and (B) a tool doesn’t make your employer branding perfect, but it can definitely help you make it better;

-- Stay ‘in the know’: if this article were entitled “real time marketing on social media” then I’d tell you to do your research on where most people talk about you and where your customers are.
+- Stay ‘in the know’: if this article were entitled “real-time branding on social media” then I’d tell you to do your research on where most people talk about you and where your customers are.
 However, this article is mainly targeted to Twitter, so this is assuming that you already do have a presence on Twitter (or at least you’re planning to).
-Despite knowing that, you should still be aware of what hashtags may be used in relation to your brand, products and services;
+Despite knowing that, you should still be aware of what hashtags may be used in relation to your brand, products, and services;

-- Traffic: one thing that gets rarely talked about is social traffic – that too is part of your real time marketing.
+- Traffic: one thing that gets rarely talked about is social traffic – that too is part of your real-time activity.
 Who shares your site online?
 You can easily see who shares your site content by doing a search for your domain – so to see people sharing content from Link Humans on Twitter you’d do a search for “linkhumans.com” and you’ll see, in real time, people sharing your content.

 - Identify what you want to “listen” to in real-time;